geosjobby/geosjobby/README.md

 *Working at Astrocore!
 Click on image to go to site.
 Discord link on site!*
 <p align='left'>
 <a href="Astrocore.net"><img src="https://github.com/geosjobby/geosjobby/blob/main/Pictures/Astrocore.png?raw=true" alt="Logo" style="height: 400px; width:490px;"><p/><a>

 ## My Website
- *Working on my site currently! you can view it by clicking the image Downbelow!
+ *Working on my site currently! you can view it by clicking the